augustyniakamil/javascript-tasks/README.md

 ### Task 4
 Create a function (`getPersonsFullNames`) that has one argument which is an object array.
 Every object contains `firstName` and `lastName` keys.
 The keys always have value as `String` type.
 The function returns a formatted `String` array.

-* `firstName` and `lastName` key values are combined together, separated by whitespace
+* In the result, firstName and lastName key values are combined together, separated by whitespace
 * If `firstName` or `lastName` have extra whitespace on the left or right text side, you have to remove it
 * You do not have to check that object keys exist and have value.
 * The function argument is required, you do not have to check it